Tejaswireddyallam/GDPFall2024-Group2/README.md

 After analyzing the project description, I created a draft of the functional requirements list.
 I have done some research on the project requirements.

 I have gone through project description and analyzed the project requirements that we are going to add in our application.

+I have started documenting Client Meeting Minutes II and analyzed some requirements for the Functional Requirements(Iteration I)